Ontology

 When the job is complete, return to the LLMs > Ontology page and toggle the Review Mode switch to the ON position.

-Switch to Review Mode Now you can see the new Entities and their associated Synonyms at the top of the page.
-On each line of the results, choose the Green (left) dot to Accept the new Entity, choose the Red (right) dot to Reject the new Entity, or choose the pencil icon to Edit the new Entity.
+Switch to Review Mode Now you can see the new Entities at the top of the page.
+The Status of the generated Entities is by default set to Inactive as these Entities need to be reviewed and approved for use by the system.
+On each line of the results, choose the Approve button to approve the new Entity, choose the Reject button to reject the new Entity, or choose the Pencil icon to edit the new Entity.
+Once an Entity is approved its Status is set to Published.
+When you toggle the Review Mode switch to the OFF position all approved Entities will be visible in the Ontology of your application/bot.

 Last updated